 15-Minute Chicken Ramen Soup

 You're *this* close to ordering unhealthy take-out?
 STOP!
-I have a healthy alternative for you: 15-Minute Chicken Ramen Soup.
+I have a healthy alternative for you: 15-Minute Ramen Noodle Soup.
+With ramen egg, chicken and tons of vegetables!

 - 1 large egg